sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 28 letters.
-Each letter has am unique name.
+For each letter letter there is an unique name so we have 26 named letters.
+Letter g and letter h have two distinct pronounciation but only one name for each.

 **notes:**
 * the order of letters is different from ISO standard;